 These wonderful small peppers are not surprisingly from Padrón in the very North West of Spain.
-They may not look appetising but they are delicious as part of a tapas alongside dishes such as Spanish meatballs, prawns in garlic, tortilla and patatas bravas.
+They may not look appetising but they are delicious when served alongside other tapas dishes.

 They are very simple to make, simply sauteed in a little olive oil until they start to blacken and collapse, and then topped with sea salt.